 Generally, sail trim is a bit science, a bit feel and a bit common sense.
 As a basic rule, we like to say that if it looks right, it probably is and as these sails are fine tuned to the boats you should be able to achieve proper trim using this guide.
 Occasionally, you find that the leech flutters a bit.
-If this happens, it's usually that the sheet tension is not tight enough (you need to winch the sail in a bit tighter).
-Assuming you have the leads in the right location and the sail still has a bit of flutter, you should adjust the leechline to keep the leech from fluttering.
+If this happens, the sheet tension is probably not tight enough (you need to winch the sail in a bit tighter).
+Assuming you have the leads in the right location as outlined above and the sail still has a bit of flutter, you should adjust the leechline to keep the leech from fluttering.

 The first photo shows the leechline pocket opened up to reveal the leechline, snubbing eyes, cleat and the 'tail' pocket.
 The snubbing eyes help to take the load from the line making cleating and nucleating an easy task.
-The 'tail pocket is on the inside of the leechline cover and you can put the excess leechline tail into this pocket before closing the cover upwind in about 8 knots of breeze.
-You can see that it is just inside the upper spreader and a few inches off the lower spreader.
+The 'tail pocket is on the inside of the leechline cover and you can put the excess leechline tail into this pocket before closing the cover